-Last week I wrote about the new changes and sign up offer for the The Platinum Card® from American Express.
+Last week I wrote about the new changes and welcome offer for the The Platinum Card® from American Express.
 While new benefits were added to the card, it came at a steep price as the annual fee went up to $550 a year!
 See Rates & Fees.
 This is an extremely expensive credit card to have in you wallet, but you actually might find that the benefits are well worth it.
-You can learn more about the new benefits and sign up offer here.
+You can learn more about the new benefits and offer here.

 I wanted to point many of the benefits of the card and the value that I place on them.
 Of course, your valuation will differ, but here are some ways to figure out whether or not this card is worth having year after year.
-Of course, this does not take into consideration the sign up bonus which is currently 60,000 points after meeting the minimum spend requirement.
-I put about a $1,200 valuation on the sign up bonus, so the points earned alone are worth the annual fee, but there are many other perks that come along with the card as well that you’ll receive year after year.
+Of course, this does not take into consideration the welcome bonus which is currently 60,000 points after meeting the minimum spend requirement.
+I put about a $1,200 valuation on the welcome bonus, so the points earned alone are worth the annual fee, but there are many other perks that come along with the card as well that you’ll receive year after year.